Gajakesari: Plot

-The local don Rana hatches a plan to route out the local tribal folk from their homes and build a resort there.
+The local don Rana hatches a plan to evict the local tribal folk from their homes and build a resort there.
 When he comes there with his henchmen, Krishna and Amoolya revolt and help the folk.
 Krishna fights the henchmen and creates fear in the mind of Rana.
-Rana takes his right-hand man Selva to kill Krishna, and at this juncture, the elephant Kalinga comes to his rescue.
+Rana takes his right-hand man, Selva, to kill Krishna, and at this juncture, the elephant Kalinga comes to his rescue.

 The head of the tribal folk sees Krishna reducing the anger of Kalinga and deduces that he is definitely the incarnation of Baahubali (Yash), a fierce warrior in the army of the King of Karunadu.
 The tribal chief then narrates the story about the valour of Baahubali.
-The king of Karunadu is about to be attacked by a king Verma.
+The king of Karunadu is about to be attacked by King Verma.
 At this juncture, Baahubali defeats one of the strongest warriors of Verma.
 Saddened at this, Verma resorts to a cunning way and makes Baahubali's close friend poison Baahubali.
 When he is poisoned, Verma attacks him with his army along with the traitor minister of Karunadu.
-In spite of his dying state, Baahubali single-handedly defeats the entire army of Verma and kills them.
-In this fight, Baahubali loses his pet elephant, "Balarama" (this is the elephant which has incarnated as Kalinga), who kills some of the enemy soldiers and dies.
+Despite his dying state, Baahubali single-handedly defeats the entire army of Verma and kills them.
+In this fight, Baahubali loses his pet elephant, "Balarama" (this is the elephant that has incarnated as Kalinga), who kills some of the enemy soldiers and dies.
 Finally, Baahubali dies, and the king of Karunadu awards the title of "Gajakesari" to Baahubali for his meritorious act of bravery and his service to the Motherland.

 Now, Krishna, having known his past life, faces Rana and his henchmen and is almost killed.
 The Pontiff Anantnag, having sensed Krishna's battle for life, performs Mrityunjaya Homa at the Muth.
-This ritual strengthens Krishna, and Kalinga aids him to finish off Rana and the henchmen.
-Finally, the Muth Pontiff arrives at the tribal village and tells Krishna that it was his destiny that he had to help the village tribal people and that he has to continue to protect them as he did in his previous birth.
+This ritual strengthens Krishna, and Kalinga aids him in finishing off Rana and the henchmen.
+Finally, the Muth Pontiff arrives at the tribal village and tells Krishna that it was his destiny that he had to help the village tribal people and that he had to continue to protect them as he did in his previous birth.
 The Pontiff also tells him that he need not become the next successor to him nor donate any elephant to the Muth.
-He blesses Krishna to marry Meera(Amulya) and lead a prosperous life.
+He blesses Krishna to marry Meera (Amulya) and lead a prosperous life.